 It’s a common question for seniors, families, and concerned caregivers: are there different levels of assisted living?
 Like most senior living options, levels of care in assisted living facilities are highly personalized and customizable.
 Assisted living levels of care vary depending on each community and how they define them.
-The level of care your family member receives helps shape their care plan, and influences many aspects of the assisted living experience – from daily caregiver support to cost.
+The level of care your family member receives helps shape their senior care plan and influences many aspects of the assisted living experience – from daily caregiver support to cost.
 To guide seniors and their families through the process of identifying levels of care for seniors, registered nurse and executive director at Heritage Hill Senior Community Lisa Perla shares her expertise.

 Before nurses and other assisted living staff members can develop a senior care plan, they’ll first need to assess your loved one’s mobility, fine motor skills, and medical conditions.
-Typically, this involves a nurse visit to the home, so they can observe your parent in a natural, familiar environment.
+Typically, this involves a nurse visit to the home to observe your parent in a natural, familiar environment.

-In other scenarios, a nurse from an assisted living community might meet an older adult and their family at a hospital where the senior is receiving treatment, or sit in on a physical therapy session.
+In other scenarios, a nurse from an assisted living community might meet an older adult and their family at a hospital where the senior is receiving treatment or sit in on a physical therapy session.
 The nurse will often complete a questionnaire with the family, asking about chronic conditions such as diabetes, oxygen therapy, and other advanced needs, all of which lead to determining levels of care in assisted living communities.

 It’s common for families to underestimate the level of care their senior loved one needs, says Perla.
 “Families are very used to covering up, and they don’t do it on purpose,” she says.
 This is especially true for parents who live with their children, as “the children become so used to doing things for the senior.”

 Often, a community needs assessment for seniors will also incorporate physical tests.
 Perla typically relies on a “get up and go” test, which requires seniors to get up from their chair and take a few steps.
 This reveals their steadiness and agility, key indicators that can determine assisted living levels of care.
 If your parent uses a walker, the test indicates whether they use it correctly.

 “You can get a good idea of how many people they’re going to need to assist them and what help they’re going to need when they get up in the morning,” Perla says.
 “It can be so simple, like dropping a pen.
 ‘Oh, can you help me get that pen?’
 The best way of testing fine motor skills is asking someone to do something.”